ezampino/mtip-tutorial/docs/lessons/Lesson4.md

 Great summary here: [https://blog.discourse.org/2018/04/effectively-using-discourse-together-with-group-chat/](https://blog.discourse.org/2018/04/effectively-using-discourse-together-with-group-chat/)

 Chat is great for the kinds of ephemeral / transactional conversations that do not need to be saved.
-Chat is very information dense: it omits all the email headers, war-and-peace-length signatures, quoted text, and gratuitous whitespace.
+Chat is very information dense: it omits all the email headers, verbose signatures, quoted text repeats, and gratuitous whitespace.
 As a result, it takes less time and effort to skim a thread than it would a similar email thread.
-As with email, this does NOT mean that anyone should read every message as it comes in.
+As with email, this does NOT mean that anyone should read every message as it comes in; or even that anyone should read all the messages they're not mentioned on.

 <img src="../other-images/ephemeral_convo.png" width="500" />